marinegor/ImmuneBuilder/README.md

 $ conda install -c bioconda anarci
 ```

-### Install ImmuneBuilder
+#### Install ImmuneBuilder

-Once you have all dependencies installed within one enviroment, you can install ImmuneBuilder via PyPI by doing:
+Once you have all dependencies installed within one environment, you can install ImmuneBuilder via PyPI by doing:

 ```bash
 $ pip install ImmuneBuilder